Iloilo: Heritage sites

+Natural attractions

+The province also boasts a variety of natural attractions including Bucari, situated in the highlands of Leon, is known as the "Summer Capital of Iloilo" due to its cool climate and highland attractions.
+Bulabog Putian National Park, a protected rainforest area within San Enrique and Dingle, features diverse flora and fauna, and over 30 caves, making it a popular eco-tourism destination in the province.
+Mount Napulak in Igbaras, one of the highest mountains in Iloilo, is the most popular mountain for hikers in the province.
+The Islas de Gigantes, known for island-hopping adventures, is an island group off the shores of Carles renowned for its white sand beaches, clear waters, lagoons, and rock formations.
+Cabugao Gamay is the most popular island in the archipelago, features two white sand beaches that forms like a sandbar connecting two islets.
+Sicogon Island, another island in Carles south of the Islas de Gigantes, is a resort island developed by Ayala Land, Inc.

 Infrastructure

 Iloilo International Airport

 The airport serves the Province of Iloilo, including its capital city, Iloilo City, the regional center of the Western Visayas region in the Philippines.
 It opened its doors to commercial traffic on June 14, 2007, after a decade of planning and construction located at Cabatuan, Iloilo, replacing Mandurriao Airport in Mandurriao, Iloilo City and inherited its IATA and ICAO airport codes from its predecessor.
 The fourth-busiest airport in the Philippines, it is the first airport in both Western Visayas and the island of Panay to be built to international standards, and one of the four airports in the region planned to be an international gateway.
-It is one of three international airports in Western Visayas, the others being Kalibo International Airport and Bacolod-Silay International Airport.
+It is one of two international airports in Western Visayas, the others being Kalibo International Airport.

 Sicogon Airport

 The airport serves tourists to the island of Sicogon in Carles, Iloilo.
 The airport has been redeveloped and opened in 2018.
 Charter flights to and from Sicogon to Manila and vice versa took place in late 2018.
 It is located in Barangay San Fernando on the island.